 Fideos is the original one-pan pasta.
 It's the Spanish cousin of risotto, in which thin pasta is swapped in for the rice.
-Here, chef Mario Batali turns a simple ingredient list into a boldly flavored seafood meal.
+Here, a simple list of ingredients is turned into a boldly flavored seafood meal.
 He enjoys including squid ink for a blackened version, but the dish will still be delightfully briny without it.
 If you do go that route, add the ink when you add the calamari in step three.

 Fideos with CalamariRecipe adapted from Mario Batali, La Sirena, New York, NY